Planning and Facilities Department

 It has been an OCSB practice to produce a comprehensive multi-year Capital Plan every 5 years that provides school-by-school enrollment projections and analysis of all planning areas within the Board.
 The last comprehensive report, Capital Plan October 2013, was completed as part of the October 2013 prioritization process.
 The objective of the Capital Plan is to maintain throughout the Board’s jurisdiction sufficient schools in appropriate locations to serve the current and future educational facility requirements of our student population.

 Energy conservation and management in our facilities

 We have a highly successful Energy Management Plan in place, helping us reduce energy use and save money.
-In fact, we are the top performing school board in Ontario!
-Our efforts to reduce energy use have saved $20,799,622 in avoided costs to date.
+In fact, we were named the top performing school board in Ontario for three consecutive years!
+Our efforts to reduce energy use have saved $31,548,388 in avoided costs to date.

 Keeping our schools safe and clean

 The Maintenance and Operations division of the Planning and Facilities Department provides a full complement of quality maintenance, operational and custodial functions.
 Over 92 facilities totaling over 5.5 million square feet of educational space are served.
 That’s over 550 acres of space!